-The Company has produced projections of the Solvency II position over a five-year period.
-This provides a five-year view of a range of possible outcomes and therefore of the capital needs of MLIDAC today.
-MLIDAC believes a projection period of five years is sufficient as the solvency position is expected to be relatively stable given the run-off nature of the business.
+The Company has produced projections of the Solvency II position over a four and a half year period.
+This provides a view of a range of possible outcomes over the business planning period and therefore of the capital needs of MLIDAC today.
+MLIDAC believes a projection period of four and a half years is sufficient as the solvency position is expected to be relatively stable given the run-off nature of the business.
 All underlying cashflows are projected to the end of the appropriate policy term.
 The main assumptions are as follows:

-- The demographic assumptions used are based on best estimate assessment of historic data. - The interest rates used are the risk free rates as prescribed by EIOPA. - Following the establishment of a shared services company in 2017, MLIDAC's expenses comprise mainly of this cost of services and some smaller direct costs. - The SCR is calculated in accordance with the rules underlying Solvency II. - Various other assumptions have been used for the dynamic solvency testing to examine MLIDAC's ability to withstand changes to the assumptions. - All Board approved transactions have been completed and their portfolios transferred to MLIDAC, and no further new business is accepted.
+- The demographic assumptions used are based on best estimate assessment of historic data. - The interest rates used are the risk free rates as prescribed by EIOPA. - As the Company uses a group shared services company, MLIDAC's expenses comprise mainly of this cost of services and some smaller direct costs. - The SCR is calculated in accordance with the rules underlying Solvency II. - Various other assumptions have been used for the dynamic solvency testing to examine MLIDAC's ability to withstand changes to the assumptions.

+• All Board-approved transactions have been completed and their portfolios transferred to MLIDAC, and no further new business is accepted.